How Do I Know If My Catalytic Converter is Aftermarket?

 • Serial Numbers Starting with “N”

-Aftermarket parts manufacturers aren’t held to the same standards, though some requirements were stiffened in 2009, so the precious metal content in the aftermarket catalytic converters is often much less than that of the original factory equipment.
-The lower precious metal content means that the aftermarket converter holds less value than an original manufacturer’s unit when you sell it for scrap metal.
+Aftermarket parts manufacturers aren’t held to the same standards, though some requirements were stiffened in 2009.
+Therefore, the precious metal content in aftermarket catalytic converters is often much less than that of the original factory equipment.
+The lower precious metal content means the aftermarket converter holds less value than an original manufacturer’s unit when you sell it for scrap metal.

 An easy way to identify aftermarket versus OEM converters is through appearance.

-If the catalytic converter has a silver metal casing on it with an arrow, that typically means it is aftermarket.
+If the catalytic converter has a silver metal casing with an arrow on it, that typically means it is aftermarket.
 The arrow indicates the proper installation direction based on airflow.

 We Buy Aftermarket Converters